 Lowland rain forest, highland cloud forest, jolillo palm forest, and mangrove swamps, coastal marine, and beach habitats support a spectacular variety of wildlife.

 All four of the monkey species (including the highly endangered Red-backed squirrel monkey), and all six of the feline species found in Costa Rica inhabit Corcovado.
 All four of the sea turtle species that nest in Costa Rica visit the beaches of Corcovado as well.

 Over 40 species of frogs including red-eyed tree, rain, glass, dink, and poison arrow varieties, dozens of snakes including a variety of Boas and the dreaded bushmaster, as well as 28 species of lizards.
 More than 100 species of butterflies and at least 10,000 other insects call the Osa peninsula home (including a few you may wish were endangered).

 More than 400 species of birds including 16 different hummingbirds and the largest number of scarlet macaws anywhere in Central America.

 Trekking, Hiking and Camping

-There are a total of six Stations for Corcovado.
-Three of the five ranger stations in the park have camping areas, potable water, and radio or telephone contact with the outside world.
-There is also sometimes space under a roof for your sleeping bag (reservation required, see above/below).
-If you make advance arrangements and bring groceries, the rangers will also cook it for you for a nominal fee.
+There are a total of six ranger stations for Corcovado.
+Five stations are inside the park and two have camping areas, potable water, and radio or telephone contact with the outside world.
+There is also sometimes space under a roof for your sleeping bag.

 There are several ways to enter Corcovado.
 Carate is 26 miles (43 km) southwest of Puerto Jiménez along a rocky muddy road that deteriorates from a reasonable gravel surface to a serious 4WD challenge as you round Cabo Matapalo.
 There are a pulpería for last minute supplies, a campsite with showers and restrooms, and several lodges in the area.